RoadRomeo1/Weather-Reader/README.md

 # Weather Reader

-Weather reader application bulid with react.js, can be used know the current weather of any location worldwide.
+Weather reader application bulid with react, used for getting weather updated across the globe.